All Episodes

 And there you have Ted Cruz explaining what he would do in terms of endorsing or not endorsing, supporting or not supporting Donald Trump, were he to be the nominee of the Republican Party.

-And Cooper said, more than six months ago, you pledge to support the Republican nominee, whoever that may be.
+And Cooper said, more than six months ago, you pledged to support the Republican nominee, whoever that may be.

-When I was pressing Senator Cruz on it, sounded like he was saying that he would have a hard time supporting somebody who went after his wife, as you have gone after his wife, Mr. Trump.
+Mr. Trump, when I was pressing Senator Cruz on it, it sounded like he was saying that he would have a hard time supporting somebody who went after his wife, as you have gone after his wife, Mr. Trump.

 Obviously, he doesn't have to support me.